asciimoo/exrex/README.markdown

 ### Description

-Exrex is a tool and python module that generates all matching strings to a given regular expression.
+Exrex is a command line tool and python module that generates all - or random - matching strings to a given regular expression.
+It is pure python, without external dependencies.

+There are regular expressions with infinite matching strings (eg.: `[a-z]+`), in these cases exrex limits the maximum length of the infinite parts (default to 20).

 ### Documentation